jake-hansen/jobs/README.md

 Jobs - A Job is a collection of Workers.
 Multiple Workers work together within a Job to perform a larger operation or task, which is considered the Job.

 Schedulers - A Scheduler manages the configuration for a Job and is reponsible for schedueling the inidvidual Workers within a Job.

+## Installation

+To use Jobs, you need to install Go and set your Go workspace.

+1. To install Jobs, you'll need to run this command within your project.

+   `$ go get -u github.com/jake-hansen/jobs`

+2. Import jobs in your project

+    `import "github.com/jake-hansen/jobs`

 ## Example